atanvardo/atanvardo.github.io/NGS/Labprotocol.md

 Get your PCR plate ready.
 Centrifuge it (quick spin, 30-60 seconds at max speed).

 Add 1 uL of the PCR product to the corresponding Qubit tubes.
-After pouring the PCR product, immediately close the Qubit tube and give it a brief spin.
+After pouring the PCR product, immediately close the Qubit tube and vortex it briefly.

 Wait 5 minutes, you can clean the lab and store the reagents meanwhile.